d-oliveros/isomorphine/README.md

   };

   // It doesn't matter how you handle your data layer.
-  // Isomorphine is framwork-agnostic, so you can use anything you want, like
+  // Isomorphine is framework-agnostic, so you can use anything you want, like
   // mongoose, sequelize, direct db drivers, or whatever really. db.create(user, callback);
 }